mihanal/abc-loyalty-store/README.md

 `$ npm run`

 ## API Reference
-Swagger UI has been integrated with the backend application refer `http://localhost:8080/swagger-ui/`
+Swagger UI has been integrated with the backend application and refer `http://localhost:8080/swagger-ui/` for API Reference